Agent Shell · live

 What is borg?

-Which models does borg run on?
+Which models does the AI run on?

 Open-weight models (built on DeepSeek and Gemma) that we fine-tune, quantize and wrap in an agent harness ourselves.
 We do not pretrain from scratch and we are honest about that.
 The goal is AI that is fast, efficient and cheap enough to include in every plan.